ibm-cloud-docs/BlockStorage/ordering-through-cli.md

 slcli block access-authorize --help
 Usage: slcli block access-authorize [OPTIONS] VOLUME_ID

 Authorizes hosts to access a given volume

 Options:
-  -h, --hardware-id TEXT    The id of one SoftLayer_Hardware to authorize -v, --virtual-id TEXT     The id of one SoftLayer_Virtual_Guest to authorize -i, --ip-address-id TEXT  The id of one SoftLayer_Network_Subnet_IpAddress
+  -h, --hardware-id TEXT    The ID of one hardware server to authorize.
+  -v, --virtual-id TEXT     The ID of one virtual server to authorize.
-                            to authorize
+  -i, --ip-address-id TEXT  The ID of one IP address to authorize.
-  --ip-address TEXT         An IP address to authorize --help                    Show this message and exit.
+  -p, --ip-address TEXT     An IP address to authorize.
+  --help                    Show this message and exit.
 ```

+You can authorize and connect hosts that are located in the same data center as your storage.
+You can have multiple accounts, but you can't authorize a host from one account to access your storage on another account.
+Also note that a host cannot be authorized to access multiple LUNs of differing OS types at the same time.
+A host can only be authorized to access LUNs of a single OS type.
+If you attempt to authorize access to multiple LUNs with different OS types, the operation results in an error.
+{:note}
+{:important}

 For more information about authorizing hosts to access the {{site.data.keyword.blockstorageshort}} through the API, see [authorize_host_to_volume](https://softlayer-python.readthedocs.io/en/latest/api/managers/block/#SoftLayer.managers.block.BlockStorageManager.authorize_host_to_volume){: external}
 {:tip}

 For the limit on simultaneous authorizations, see the [FAQs](/docs/infrastructure/BlockStorage?topic=block-storage-faqs).
 {:important}

 ## Connecting your new storage
 {: #mountingCLI}